tbrunetti/GP3/Quick_Start_FAQs.md

 3.  remove snps below 97% call rate **[--snpMiss]**
 4.  remove snps with HWE less than 1e-6 **[--hweThresh]**
 5.  remove samples below 97% call rate **[--sampleMiss]**
-6. LD prune snps using method *indep* with rsq of 0.50 and window size of 50, step size of 5 **[--LDmethod, --VIF, --rsq, --windowSize, --stepSize]**
+6. LD prune snps using method *indep* with VIF of 2 and window size of 50, step size of 5 **[--LDmethod, --VIF, --rsq, --windowSize, --stepSize]**
 7.  remove snps with MAF <= 0.05 **[--maf]**
-8.  remove samples with method *minMax* with excess heterozygosity of F-inbreeding coefficient > 0.10 or F-inbreeding coefficient < -0.10 **[--hetMethod, --hetThresh, --hetThreshMin, --het\_std]**
+8.  remove samples with method *meanStd* with  excess heterozygosity of more than 3 standard deviations from the mean for each population **[--hetMethod, --hetTresh, --hetThreshMin, --het\_std]**
 9.  perform IBD and remove true duplicate samples
+10. Remove outliers specified by user (if available) **[--outliers]**
-10. Merge TGP samples with input samples and only take common snps between groups **[--TGP]**
+11. Merge TGP samples with input samples and only take common snps between groups **[--TGP]**
-11. PCA **including** TGP for each group using GENESIS (includes running KING)
+12. PCA **including** TGP for each group using GENESIS (includes running KING) and using admixture population number estimation of 5 **[--pcmat]**
-12. graph each group with PCA screen plots and boxplots with mean and standard deviations centered around each input cohort **[--centerPop]**
+13. graph each group with PCA screen plots and boxplots with mean and standard deviations centered around each input cohort **[--centerPop]**
-13. generate a list of samples to remove
+14. generate a list of samples to remove

 ## Pipeline Help Flag